 But, I use bet365 as one of my go-to bookmakers for Champions League betting and these guys just never let me down.
 I use them for the statistics section and the ability to use the cash out feature as well, which is an essential piece of kit if you ask me!

 Whilst they aren’t always best price, I know they will be there or thereabouts making them a safe bet at worst.
-Don’t forget, that new accounts for bet365 will be able to claim a welcome bonus worth up to £200, which is a 100% match of your opening deposit!

 I just want to fire in a quick disclaimer and state this is how I go about forming my Champions League accumulator bets.
 I realise there are many, many ways to skin a cat, if you will, but this is my approach, so hopefully you can take something from this.